New Research Looks at Intersection Between Queerness and Ethnicity in Physical, Mental Health

 The mental and physical health struggles among individuals belonging to gender and sexual minorities are well documented.
 In both adult and teenage groups, queer individuals are reported to face greater risks in terms of mental and physical health than their cisgender, heterosexual peers.
 However, most documentation on queer lives has involved a majority of white people.
 Indeed, globally, discourse on queer lives and queer issues is driven by Eurocentric and Amcentric approaches and vocabularies, leaving little scope or space for queer expression from the margins.
 In such a scenario, the health risks that queer individuals face in already marginalized communities face often go overlooked and neglected.

 Keeping these factors in mind, Dr. Amal Khanolkar, a public health researcher at King’s College, London, sought to examine the health risks faced by people belonging to multiple minorities.
-Dr. Amal Khanolkar, a public health researcher, conducted two separate sociological studies in the UK and Sweden, assisted by sociology researchers from each country in either of his studies.
+Dr. Khanolkar conducted two separate sociological studies in the UK and Sweden, assisted by sociology researchers from each country in either of his studies.
 These are now published in the journals LGBT Health and eClinical Medicine.

 The studies are significant as they are the first to explore the conditions of queer individuals belonging to ethnic minorities and identify the health risks that they face.
 The studies highlight intersectionality as an essential framework to understand how those who may belong to multiple minorities face oppression and risks to their well-being.

-The researchers in the U.K. assessed the general and mental health conditions of a heterogeneous sample of over 9,000 17-year-old adolescents using questionnaires on their general health, mental health, and health-related behaviors such as smoking and drinking.
+The researchersin the U.K. assessed the general and mental health conditions of a heterogeneous sample of over 9,000 17-year-old adolescents using questionnaires on their general health, mental health, and health-related behaviors such as smoking and drinking.
 Their sample included both white and non-white, queer, and straight individuals, and the researchers in their questionnaire added specific questions on the health of queer individuals within ethnic minorities.

 In Sweden, the researchers looked at the health and health-related behaviors among both heterosexual and non-heterosexual individuals based on responses to the Swedish National Public Health Survey between 2018 and 2020.
 The sample, consisting of over 1,50,000 individuals, also included responses from refugee and migrant communities.
 The researchers inspected the responses of both heterosexual and non-heterosexual individuals among refugee and migrant communities.